bozonx/squidlet/doc/squidletctl.md

 ### Parameters

 * --machine can be x86, arm or rpi.
 It tries recognize it automatically if this argument isn't set
 * --prod=true - if set production version will be used instead.
-Development if isn't set.
+By default is development.
 * --work-dir - set working dir for host where envset, data and tmp dirs will be placed.
-  By default it is under $SQUIDLET_ROOT dir
+  By default it uses $SQUIDLET_ROOT dir instead "build" of repository.
 * --name uses only if group config is specified and selects a host config from group config
 * --ioset=localhost:8889 - connect to ioSet of remote host.
 You should allow it in this host